Areas of Expertise

 Lee was shortlisted for ‘Junior Lawyer of the Year’ in the Law Society Excellence Awards 2014.

-Lee sits on the Social Housing Law Association committee, in both London and the North.
+Lee is the Co-Chair of the Social Housing Law Association committee, in both London and the North.
 The Association is a non-commercial organisation furthering the interests of social landlords and providing a forum for dispute resolution, idea exchange and training.

 Lee is familiar with all aspects of civil procedure, including appeal litigation and has conducted appeals up to the Court of Appeal.